Oliver Mowat Biggar: Second World War

 The outbreak of World War II and Canada's participation led Biggar to return to civil service.
 In 1940, then Canadian Prime Minister Mackenzie King selected Biggar to be one of his senior advisors and appointed him to the newly created Canada-U.S. Permanent Joint Board on Defense.
 This Board was co-chaired by Biggar as representative of Canada and Fiorello La Guardia, the former mayor of New York as the U.S. representative.

 In 1942, Biggar was appointed Director of Censorship working under Minister of War Services Joseph Thorarinn Thorson.
 He was tasked with creating a single agency for the purpose of effective wartime censorship out of what was then five separate operations.
 These operations became one branch of the National War Services Department that was staffed successfully by volunteers.
-Biggar was also invited to be a member of the Wartime Information Board.
+Biggar was invited to be a member of the Wartime Information Board.

 Later life and death

 Biggar suffered a heart failure in the spring of 1944 and was forced to reduce his responsibilities.
-With his health deteriorating, Biggar relinquished his duties to General Andrew McNaughton in 1945.
+With his health deteriorating, he relinquished his duties to General Andrew McNaughton in 1945.

 Biggar died in Ottawa in 1948, at the age of 71.